apiaryio/dredd/docs/usage-cli.md

 **Default value:** `[]`

 ### --path, -p
-Additional blueprint paths or URLs.
+Additional API description paths or URLs.
 Can be used multiple times with glob pattern for paths.
 **Default value:** `[]`

 ### --reporter, -r